 Great tidal flats are found across the Caicos Islands archipelago.
 As most fishing trips originate on the island of Providenciales, the shallows off Pine Cay, North Caicos, and Middle Caicos are the most popular destinations.
-Every captain has their own favourite spot, which they typically don’t want others to know about!
+Every captain has their own favorite spot, which they typically don’t want others to know about!

 Bottle Creek at North Caicos is a very popular location, both by boat and for DIY fishing.
 There are several boutique vacation rentals at this picturesque settlement, and kayaks can be rented for those looking to hunt some of the wading spots.

-Bell Sound near South Caicos is spectacular flat, with exquisite channels and water colour hues.
+Bell Sound near South Caicos is spectacular flat, with exquisite channels and water color hues.
 South Caicos is quite a journey from Providenciales, so it makes sense to stay at one the islands accommodations if you’d like to fish those waters.

-Decent fly fishing spots are found at several regions on Providenciales, including the marine ponds at Turtle Tail, Discovery Bay, and Juba Sound.
+Decent fly-fishing spots are found at several regions on Providenciales, including the marine ponds at Turtle Tail, Discovery Bay, and Juba Sound.
 Several of the south coast beaches also offer great hunting during calm conditions.

 The central islands of North Caicos and Middle Caicos, which are connected by a road causeway, are the richest region for DIY shore fishing in the Turks and Caicos.
 There are countless flats to explore, many of which are easily accessed from by road.

 All visitors and most residents must possess a valid fishing license when fishing in the Turks and Caicos.
-Daily, monthly, and annual licenses are available, and may be purchased at the National Environmental Centre (Providenciales) in the Bight, or at many of the island’s marinas.
+Daily, monthly, and annual licenses are available, and may be purchased at the National Environmental Centre in the Bight, or at many of the island’s marinas.

 It’s illegal to fish in protected areas in the Turks and Caicos, which includes national parks and nature reserves.
-A large portion of the mangrove-lined water ways and flats near the islands of North Caicos, Middle Caicos, and East Caicos are part of the Ramsar Nature Reserve, and extensive protected wetland region.
+A large portion of the mangrove-lined waterways and flats near the islands of North Caicos, Middle Caicos, and East Caicos are part of the Ramsar Nature Reserve, and extensive protected wetland region.

 Recent proposals have been made to allow for catch and release bonefishing inside of protected areas, yet these laws have not been put in place yet.

 The fishing charter companies are happy to provide rods, reels, and flies.
-If you’d prefer to bring your own equipment, light tackle 7 to 9 weight rods are typically recommend for bonefish, and 10 to 11 for barracuda and tarpon.
+If you’d prefer to bring your own equipment, light tackle 7 to 9 weight rods are typically recommended for bonefish, and 10 to 11 for barracuda and tarpon.